bbalganjjm/natural_js/html/naturaljs/refr/refr060102_en_US.md

 },
 ...
 ```
-To solve the above problem, just convert the data to a jquery object in advance and then bind it.
+To solve the above problem, just convert the data to a jQuery object in advance and then bind it.

 ```
 ...
 data : [{ col01 : 1, col01 : 2 }, { col01 : 3, col01 : 4 }],
 init : function() {
-    // Converts to jquery object.
+    // Converts to jQuery object.
     <strong>this.data = N(this.data);</strong>

     var grid = N([]).grid();